 Each session is facilitated by a professional equine specialist as well as experienced group facilitators in order to ensure physical, mental wellbeing and safety.

-Our programme head facilitator is an experienced Lifeline counsellor who processes the equine-assisted intervention sessions with the group and integrates this into the personal development programme which continues for 10 consecutive weeks in a sharing hub.
+Our programme head facilitator is an experienced Lifeline counselor who processes the equine-assisted intervention sessions with the group and integrates this into the personal development programme which continues for 10 consecutive weeks in the Sharing Hub.

-An experienced horse specialist, focuses on interpreting the horses’ feedback to human interaction and ensuring equine-related safety during sessions.
+An qualified equine specialist, focuses on interpreting the horses’ feedback to human interaction and paying particular attention to equine-related safety during sessions.

-A substance abuse facilitator focuses on educating youth regarding the myths and pitfalls of drug abuse by using rap music, art, dance and various elements of their personal journeys as a vehicle for change.
+The substance abuse facilitator focuses on educating the caregivers regarding the myths and pitfalls of drug abuse by using various elements of their personal journey as a vehicle for change.

-To date a total of 110 caregivers from 43 NPO’s and Community Based Organisations have successfully completed the Caregiver Programme.
+To date a total of 170 caregivers from 43 NPOs and community based organizations have successfully completed the Caregiver Programme.